 If you live in an area that’s subject to natural disasters, you should look into getting a policy specifically for that hazard.

-When required by a landlord – Large apartment complexes typically require you have renters insurance, but so do a lot of individual landlords.
+Large apartment complexes typically require you to have renters insurance, but so do a lot of individual landlords.
 It’s likely they have this requirement to protect themselves from tenants filing suits to get compensation for possessions lost due to fire or some other hazard.
 The requirement is written into the lease.

-College students – Whether you live in a dorm or off-campus, renters insurance is worth having.
-You probably have at least a laptop, clothing and some entertainment equipment that would need to be replaced upon loss.
-You can usually get an inexpensive rider added to your parents policy to cover your dorm room.
+Whether you live in a dorm or off-campus, renters insurance is worth having.
+You probably have at least a laptop, clothing, and some entertainment equipment that would need to be replaced upon loss.
+You can usually get an inexpensive rider added to your parent’s policy to cover your dorm room.

 Renters insurance is necessary anytime you’re in a rental situation.